GroupChatGroupChat Docs

 Personal Access Tokens

-Authenticate as yourself against the Workspace API using a personal access token instead of a workspace-scoped API key.
+Authenticate as yourself against the Workspace API using a personal access token.

 Overview

-Personal access tokens (PATs) let you call the same Workspace API endpoints that workspace API keys use, but authenticated as your user rather than a shared workspace identity.
-This is useful for personal scripts, CLI tools, and CI/CD pipelines where actions should be attributed to you.
+Personal access tokens (PATs) let you call the Workspace API authenticated as your user.
+They're ideal for personal scripts, CLI tools, and CI/CD pipelines where actions should be attributed to you.

 User-scoped — PATs are tied to your account, not to a single workspace.
 One token can access any workspace you belong to by passing the X-Workspace-Id header.

 Prefixed with gcp_ — easy to identify in logs and environment variables.
-Workspace API keys use gck_ and agent tokens use gca_.
+(Agent tokens use gca_.)

 Optional expiration — tokens can be created with a 30-, 60-, 90-day, or 1-year expiry, or with no expiration at all.